rytder/DesignPatternsGOF/README.md

 -  BRIDGE	      `Separates an object’s interface from its implementation` :hourglass_flowing_sand:
 -  COMPOSITE	  `A tree structure of simple and composite objects` :hourglass_flowing_sand:
 -  DECORATOR	  `Add responsibilities to objects dynamically` :hourglass_flowing_sand:
--  FACEDE	      `A single class that represents an entire subsystem` :heavy_check_mark:
+-  FACADE	      `A single class that represents an entire subsystem` :heavy_check_mark:
 -  FLYWEIGHT	  `A fine-grained instance used for efficient sharing` :heavy_check_mark:
 -  PROXY	      `An object representing another object` :hourglass_flowing_sand: